What If Your IDEAS Could Propel You Forward In Life?

 I’ve watched every single person I worked with in those days catapult onto national stages, into book deals, and making seven-figures a year.
 Some of them are listed right here on this page.

-That’s why I created this community.
+That’s why I am creating this community.

-Because everyone who wants to share their ideas and build their brand should be able to do just that, regardless of their support system and creative background.
+Because everyone who wants to share their ideas and build their brand should be able to do just that, regardless of their current support system and creative background.

 This community is for writers who want to become better writers.